Syllabus

 Location & Organisation

-The theoretical part of the course will be carried out with online sessions during the first week of December.
+The theoretical part of the course will be carried out from the 8 to the 12 of January.

 The hands-on training of the winter school will be hosted by the BIST research centres, with the location rotating depending on the topic.
-This year ICFO will host the symposium, with input from IRB, CRG, ICN2, IBEC and IFAE researchers.
-Practical training will be undertaken at each centre to take advantage of their research and training facilities.
+Practical training will be undertaken at each centre to take advantage of their research and training facilities from 15 to 17 of January.
+This year the BIST Symposium on Microscopy will be held on February 16 at ICFO, with input from IRB, CRG, ICN2, IBEC and IFAE researchers.

 Assessment